tachyon-beep/storyteller/README.md

 Storyteller is an advanced, modular system designed for orchestrating Large Language Models (LLMs) in batch processes.
 While it originated as a tool for generating synthetic narrative data, it has evolved into a flexible and powerful framework for managing complex LLM-driven workflows across various domains and use cases.

 **Note:** Storyteller is currently in alpha and may be difficult to get running.
+Parts of it are non-functional or not fully tested.

 **Warning:** This system can consume a significant number of tokens if not used carefully, monitor usage carefully if you are using a paid LLM.